scottlaurent/accounting/README.md

     $transaction_1->referencesObject($product);

     // check our balance (should be 100)
+    // Note: getCurrentBalanceInDollars() will return a positive number for credit balances
     $current_balance = $user->journal->getCurrentBalanceInDollars();

     // debit the user
     $transaction_2 = $user->journal->debitDollars(75);

     // check our balance (should be 25)
+    // The balance will be positive if credits > debits, negative if debits > credits
     $current_balance = $user->journal->getCurrentBalanceInDollars();

     //get the product referenced in the journal (optional)